 Advanced Camera and Lenses

-My very first tripod was this Amazon Basics brand tripod and honestly it works great for simple straight on shots!
-I use it for all my pour shots/drip shots/etc.
+My very first tripod was an Amazon Basics brand tripod and honestly it works great for simple straight on shots!
+I still use it for all my pour shots/drip shots/etc.

 A super important but often overlooked piece of gear is the diffuser.
 I try to shoot on overcast days whenever possible because then I don't have to use a diffuser, but for those sunny days I use this one!
 It helps soften the light and filter out any harsh blue light.
 It also comes with different covers so that you can use it as a reflector.

 Similarly, I use a basic foam core board to help reflect light back into my scene!
-I have one white and one black, both are just from Michaels.
+You can also get cheap foam core boards from Michaels.
+I use this stand to clip my foam boards and it also works great for vinyl backdrops!

 Artificial Lighting Gear

-I'm currently venturing into the world of artificial lighting so these are my beginner artificial light reccomendations!
+I'm currently venturing into the world of artificial lighting so these are my beginner artificial light recommendations!
+I chose flash because it cancels out the ambient lighting and gives super crisp photos.
+However, you can't use flash for video, so that's something to keep in mind!

 So first of all you need a speedlight and then a trigger that attaches to your camera!
 Please note that both of these are for Cannon cameras!!
 You also need equipment to mount the light and a softbox to diffuse the light.
-It's a lot, so just get everything in the list below!
+This is everything I have for my Canon 6D Mark II, so it might not be compatible with other cameras.

 Photography Backdrops